 Faculty and Staff

-Faculty Study Abroad Ambassadors (FSAAs) ensure that our MSU faculty community is aware of the study abroad opportunities available to our students as well as the opportunities for our faculty to teach and participate in professional development abroad.
-FSAAs serve as a front line for information dissemination to students for scholarships and programs abroad within their academic realm.
-As the Curriculum Integration process has continued (since 2005), FSAAs have been invaluable in partnering with the Education Abroad Office to both educate students and departmental faculty and to create materials and programs to reach the university goal set for an increase of 25% of undergraduate students studying abroad.
-See the page linked above for the current list of FSAAs and more details on the FSAA program.
+Faculty Study Abroad Ambassadors (FSAAs) ensure that our Murray State faculty community is aware of the study abroad opportunities available to our students as well as the opportunities for our faculty to teach and participate in professional development abroad.
+FSAAs have been invaluable in partnering with the Education Abroad Office to both educate students and departmental faculty and to create materials and programs.